drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Testing the Existence of H-Bond Interactions
 *[nce]: New Chemical Entity: a compound not previously described.

-Simple alterations of hydroxyl functions can be made to disrupt existing hydrogen bonds, as for example replacing the OH by H or by CH<sub>3</sub>.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/testing-existence-h-bond-interactions-822416f6'><i class='fa fa-play' aria-hidden='true'></i></button>Simple alterations of hydroxyl functions can be made to disrupt existing hydrogen bonds, as for example replacing the OH by H or by CH<sub>3</sub>.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_OH_replace.png){: loading=lazy }